NinVoido/spotify-vpn/doc/man-sections/examples.rst

 *WARNING:*
-    All client, server, and certificate authority certificates and keys included in the OpenVPN distribution are totally insecure and should be used for testing only.
+    All client, server, and certificate authority certificates and keys included in the spotify distribution are totally insecure and should be used for testing only.

 On bob::

-   openvpn --remote alice.example.com --dev tun1    \
+   spotify --remote alice.example.com --dev tun1    \
            --ifconfig 10.4.0.1 10.4.0.2             \
            --tls-client --ca ca.crt                 \
            --cert client.crt --key client.key       \